PadsterH2012/ac-project1/README.md

-# AC-Project1: Flask User Management System
+# AC-Project1: Idea Incubator

 ## Description
-AC-Project1 is a robust Flask-based web application for user management.
-It provides essential functionality for user authentication, registration, and data retrieval, all within a clean and intuitive interface.
+AC-Project1 is a robust Flask-based web application called Idea Incubator.
+It provides essential functionality for user management, including user authentication, registration, and data retrieval, all within a clean and intuitive interface.

 ## Features
 - User registration with username, email, and password